 The educational experience at Drew University is a hands-on effort.
-Students learn in small classes, designed to encourage participation and involvement.
-The average class size is 17.
+With an average class size of 17, students learn in small settings that are designed to encourage their participation and active involvement.
 Drew University embraces “full-impact” learning, a style of education that inspires students to find their own answers to hard questions.
-Professors equip their students with the tools to succeed in their courses, but ultimately the responsibility to discover one’s full potential rests on the student.
+Professors equip their students with the tools to succeed in their courses, but the responsibility to discover their full potential ultimately rests on the students themselves.
 Even after course material has been absorbed, students are encouraged to remain hungry for more.

 No matter what field of study a student chooses, they will graduate with seven important skills that they can apply to any position.
-Every course offered at Drew is evaluated to measure the level of delivery for these skills.
-The skills include:
+Every course offered at Drew is structured to develop students’ proficiency in:

 - Critical thinking and problem solving

 - Collaboration and teamwork